top of page

 Birds of Colombia

-Rich Cimino, guide and owner of Yellowbilled Tours, explores the birds of Colombia, a significant Western Hemisphere birding hotspot with over 1,900 species, many found nowhere else.
+Rich Cimino, guide and owner of Yellowbilled Tours, explores the birds of Coombia, a significant Western Hemisphere birding hotspot with over 1,900 species, many found nowhere else.

 Raptors Up Close